-The current monthly water rates were adopted by the Tucson's Mayor and Council on May 19, 2015, and became effective July 6, 2015.
-Potable water charges have:
+The current monthly water rates were adopted by Tucson's Mayor and Council on May 19, 2015, and became effective July 6, 2015.
+Potable water charges include:

 - a monthly service charge which the customer pays regardless of the amount of water used

 - usage charges

 - a Central Arizona Project (CAP) charge